Better known as The Running Historian, Emily is an award-winning historian, educator, cross country coach, and speaker.

-She is currently working on her first book—
+She’s working on her first book—

 It’s a Marathon AND A Sprint: 100 Years of Women Running in the Olympics